 Vegan Cranberry Sauce Recipe

-This is a super simple recipe and the perfect condiment to add to your festive dinner or sandwiches.
+This is a super simple recipe and the perfect condiment to add to your thanksgiving meal or as a condiment for sandwiches.
 I love working with seasonal ingredients and I saw some fresh cranberries in the store and really wanted to make a vegan cranberry sauce recipe.

 Cranberry sauce originated from Northern America and is also commonly used in the UK.
 Depending on where you are the flavours are slightly different, with the British version being more sour and the US one is more sweet.